 - First, the two-year limit cannot be raised as a defense if the medical professional committed an act of deception that prevented a patient from discovering the alleged malpractice and injury within the two-year statute of limitations period.

 - Second, if the medical professional’s negligence was part of a continuing course of conduct, the clock will not start to tick on the statute of limitations until the continuing conduct ends.

 Finally, if you file a claim against a government entity, you generally must file a notice of claim within six months after the cause of action arises.

 Our Personal Injury Lawyers in Indiana Are Here to Serve You

 If you have questions about the statute of limitations for your personal injury case, we can help at Truitt Law Offices.
 We believe that it is always best to start working on cases as soon as possible after an accident or injury occurs.
 So, we encourage you to get in touch with us immediately if you are able.
 We will start working on your case as soon as we meet with you, including conducting a thorough investigation into what happened to you or your loved one.

 We never want anyone to be barred from a financial recovery because they took too long to file a lawsuit.
-To avoid this issue, contact us right away and schedule a free consultation through our offices in Fort Wayne, Huntington or Indianapolis.
+Contact us right away and schedule a free consultation through our offices in Fort Wayne, Huntington, or Indianapolis to avoid this issue.